Best Credit Cards for Authorized Users in 2024

 Capital One Venture X Rewards Credit Card: Excellent for free premium benefits

-• Earning rate for authorized user: 2 miles per dollar on every purchase, every day; 10 miles per dollar on hotels and rental cars booked through Capital One Travel, 5 miles per dollar on flights booked through Capital One Travel, and 5 miles per dollar on Capital One Entertainment purchases through 12/31/25
+• Earning rate for authorized user: 2 miles per dollar on every purchase, every day; 10 miles per dollar on hotels and rental cars booked through Capital One Travel, 5 miles per dollar on flights and vacation rentals booked through Capital One Travel, and 5 miles per dollar on Capital One Entertainment purchases through 12/31/25

 • Annual fee for authorized user: $0